UK Brexit the British are coming

 The Dutch and refugees

-The Dutch are not very keen on refugees.
+The Dutch are not very keen on refugees unless they are blacked up and arriving on a boat from Spain.
 In fact, one of the main reasons given by Geert Wilders and others, to objecting to refugees from Syria, is that Dutch women wouldn’t be safe with male refugees running around.
-There’s a general belief that the combination of black jeans with holes in the knees, and white sneakers, is enough to turn male refugees into sexual predators.
+There’s a general belief that the combination of Dutch women wearing jeans with holes in the knees, and white sneakers, is enough to turn male refugees into sexual predators.

 I can speak on behalf of UK males when I say that the dress sense of the average Dutch meisje, is more likely to invoke laughter, rather than rabid animal lust, so no problem there then.